-About Hoi An: the History
+About Hoi An

-Consider the bustling scene in the late-1500s: black market Japanese and Chinese traders haggling over silk and ceramics; a crowded harbour and estuary dotted with ships under full sail; the Dutch East India Company lording it over the rest of Europe for spices and materials and British, Portuguese and French spies and adventurers hustling in a melting pot perfect for their intrigues.
+Consider the bustling scene in the late-1500s: black market Japanese and Chinese traders haggling over silk and ceramics; a crowded harbor dotted with ships under full sail; the Dutch East India Company lording it over the rest of Europe for spices and materials, and British, Portuguese and French spies and adventurers hustling in a melting pot perfect for their intrigues.
 Meanwhile, the Vietnamese Nguyen Lords welcomed and fostered this economic bonanza and Persian, Arab and Indian traders sniffed around the edges.
 The silk road started here and Hoi An was in its prime.

-For much of the day motorized vehicles are banned from Hoi An’s Old Town streets affording an extraordinary walk back in time as one navigates narrow, curved lanes, the buildings of yesteryear now filled with stylish restaurants, cafes, bars, tailors and fashion houses.
+For much of the day motorized vehicles are banned from the streets in the Old Town affording an extraordinary walk back in time as one navigates narrow, curved lanes, the buildings of yesteryear now filled with stylish restaurants, cafes, bars, tailors and fashion houses.

 Many visitors, hamstrung by inflexible tour itineraries, just stay in Hoi An for two or three days and regret they hadn’t stayed longer.
 A couple of days is by no means long enough to sample its cuisine range which is second to none; its unique designer shops and its variety of outdoor trips and adventures – from piloting basket boats to scuba diving to motorcycle adventures exploring sections of the Ho Chi Minh trail.